pokt-network/pocket-android-aion/README.md

 ## Subnetwork considerations
-A subnetwork in terms of a Pocket Node is any given parallel network for a decentralized system, for example in the case of AION, besides Mainnet (subnetwork `main`), you also have access to the Mastery testnet (subnetwork `mastery`).
+A subnetwork in terms of a Pocket Node is any given parallel network for a decentralized system, for example in the case of AION, besides Mainnet (subnetwork `256`), you also have access to the 32 testnet (subnetwork `32`).
 In the case of connecting to a custom network, make sure the Pocket Node you are connecting to supports the given subnetwork.

 This is useful to allow users to hop between networks, or for establishing differences between your application's test environment and production environments.

 # Using a Pocket Android Plugin
 Just import the `PocketAion` class and call into any of the functions described below.
-In addition to that you can use the functions below to send the created `Transaction` and `Query` objects to your configured Pocket Node, either synchronously or asynchronously.

 ## The Configuration object
 The constructor for any given `PocketAion` instance requires a class implementing the `Configuration` interface,